Four Factors to Consider When Choosing a General Dentist in Baton Rouge

 I once worked in a practice that saw upwards of 80 new patients per month.
 It was busting at the seams, we were so busy.
 The practice operated a high-volume model, offering discount after discount, but in turn, forced the dentists and hygienists to run like crazy all day.
 We choose to tailor our practice so that we have adequate amounts of time to see the patients in our practice in a timely manner.

-Availability looked at another way, Dustin and I both, as a good general dentist in Baton Rouge try to be very available to our patients from a communication standpoint.
+Availability looked at another way, Dustin and I both, as good general dentists in Baton Rouge… opens in a new window to Google Maps…, try to be very available to our patients from a communication standpoint.
 We call or text our patients the day after their procedures, and patients can always reach us on our cell phones after hours.
 Sometimes talking to or texting your dentist can give you a lot of peace of mind if you develop a toothache, or chip a tooth in the evening or on the weekend.

 Affability is the quality of being easy to talk to.
 Those of you reading this that know Dustin know he can talk to a brick wall, so he definitely wins in this category!